Hello My Love

 "Hello My Love" is a song by Irish pop vocal band Westlife.
 It was released on 10 January 2019 as the lead single from the band's eleventh studio album, Spectrum, and is their first single to be released under Universal Music Group and Virgin EMI Records.
 It is also their first official single in eight years since the release of their last single, "Lighthouse", in 2011.
-The song is written by Ed Sheeran and Steve Mac.
-As of 30 November 2021, this is their eighth biggest single of all-time in the United Kingdom with 54.5 million streams in the country alone as of 30 November 2021.
+The song was written by Ed Sheeran and Steve Mac.
+As of 30 November 2021, this is their eighth biggest single of all time in the United Kingdom with 54.5 million streams in the country alone as of 30 November 2021.

-It reached number-two in Ireland and Scotland, it is their highest charting on their official singles charts since the band's "What About Now" single in 2009, ten years before.
-Also their first chart-topper in 2019 and in 2010s decade.
-The single stayed at number-one for two weeks in the UK Physical Chart, the group's highest charting since their 2005 and 2006 singles, "You Raise Me Up" and "The Rose".
-The single was certified Gold in 2020 by the British Phonographic Industry and 2× Platinum by the Irish Recorded Music Association.
+It reached number two in Ireland and Scotland, it is their highest charting on their official singles charts since the band's "What About Now" single in 2009, ten years before.
+Also their first chart-topper in 2019 and the 2010s decade.
+The single stayed at number one for two weeks on the UK Physical Chart, the group's highest charting since their 2005 and 2006 singles, "You Raise Me Up" and "The Rose".
+The single was certified Platinum in 2024 by the British Phonographic Industry and 2× Platinum by the Irish Recorded Music Association.